devstream-io/website/blog/2022-04-20-minikube/index.md

 kube-system   storage-provisioner                1/1     Running   1 (2m40s ago)   3m22s
 ```

-Alternatively, minikube can download the appropriate version of `kubectl` after we use the command `minikube kubectl`:
+Alternatively, `minikube` can download the appropriate version of `kubectl` with the command `minikube kubectl`:

 ```sh
 minikube kubectl -- get pod -A